Skip to main content

 What Is A Visual Workflow?

-For What Types of Projects Are Visual Workflows Used?
+What Types of Projects Use Visual Workflows?

 Visual workflows, also known as flowcharts or process diagrams, are used for many types of project initiatives, regardless of methodology or industry.

-Visual workflows in traditional project management include Gantt charts, process flow diagrams, PERT charts, work breakdown structures (WBS), and network diagrams.
+Visual workflows used in traditional project management include Gantt charts, process flow diagrams, PERT charts, work breakdown structures (WBS), and network diagrams.

-• By submitting this form, you agree to receive our newsletter and occasional emails related to The Digital Project Manager.
+By submitting you agree to receive occasional emails and acknowledge our Privacy Policy.
 You can unsubscribe at any time.
-For more details, please review our Privacy Policy.
-We're protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+Protected by reCAPTCHA; Google Privacy Policy and Terms of Service apply.

-• This field is for validation purposes and should be left unchanged.
+This field is for validation purposes and should be left unchanged.

 Visual Workflow Examples